himanshuRepo/Image-dataset-creator/README.md

   python TTFolderCreator.py --data_path sample_images

-Caution: Do not define the 'train' and 'test' folder in the source folder before running this code.
-These folders will be               created automatically.
+Caution: Do not create the 'train' and 'test' folder in the source folder before running this code.
+          These folders will automatically deleted and created.